devsafix/l2-typescript-assignment/README.md

   return n * 2;
 }

-double("5"); // Error: Argument of type 'string' is not assignable to parameter of type 'number'
+double("5"); // Error: because this is 'string'.
+Its expected 'number
 ```

 In JS this would just return `NaN`, which is super annoying.
 But TS gives error while writing!